 Like any biological product or biopharmaceutical, Enbrel is highly heat-sensitive and can quickly spoil when not stored at the right temperatures.

-Similarly, most injectable drugs used for rheumatoid arthritis and other autoimmune diseases such as Humira, Actemra, Cimzia, Orencia, or Simponi, require precise storage conditions and temperatures.
+Similarly, most similar injectable drugs used for rheumatoid arthritis and other autoimmune diseases, including Humira, Actemra, Cimzia, Orencia, Simponi, Taltz, Kevzara, or Cosentyx require precise storage conditions and temperatures.

 These rigorous storage instructions can make traveling with Enbrel arduous.
 Whether you're flying, going on a road trip, spending a day at the bead, or simply going down the block, you need to keep your unopened Enbrel pens refrigerated and your open ones protected from the outside heat.
 The best solution available to you is to use a medical-grade travel cooler.